ijmeals/maybe96/table-of-contents/follow-me.md

 in any sense

-even if you were that wouldn't make a difference
+and even if you were

+that wouldn't make a difference

 that said

-i love the song
+i like the song

 <!-- good song tho -->